 I would like to extend our heartfelt thanks to (name of speaker) for your participation as a speaker (time of day).
 Thank you for taking the time to be here today.

-We very much appreciate your comments on the importance of the engineering profession and PEO's as a regulator in the public interest.
+We very much appreciate your comments on the importance of the engineering profession and PEO as a regulator in the public interest.

-Your talk was particularly appropriate at this time as we work towards building PEO's role as the regulator of professional engineering in the public interest.
+Your talk was particularly appropriate at this time as we work towards building PEO as a better and more modern regulator.